Skip to content

 However, the main issue is mostly the same: Patients are mainly worried about the side effects of Finasteride on a patient’s libido and sexual life.

-And yes, Finasteride has specific side effects, regardless of how rare and easily reversible they are, so it is important to know what they and their rareness are before making a decision.
+And yes, Finasteride has specific side effects, regardless of how rare and easily reversible they are, so it is helpful to know what they are and their rareness before making a decision.

 TL;DR